-The National Health Journalism Fellowships program takes place from July 14-July 18 and offers journalists an opportunity to explore the intersection between community health, health policy, and the nation's growing diversity.
+The 2013 National Health Journalism Fellowships program took place from July 9-14.
+This annual intensive health journalism institute offers journalists from around the country an opportunity to explore the intersection between health and place.
 Reporting projects are supported with a $2,000 grant to each Fellowship recipient.
 The program pays all travel and hotel costs.

-This Fellowship is open to professional journalists from print, broadcast, and online media through the United States, including freelancers.
+This Fellowship is open to professional journalists from print, broadcast, and online media throughout the United States, including freelancers.
 Applicants do not need to be full-time health reporters, but should have a demonstrated interest in health issues, broadly defined to include the health of communities (see more below).
 We prefer that applicants have a minimum of three years of professional experience; many have decades.
 Freelancers should earn the majority of their income from journalism.
 Applications from ethnic media journalists are strongly encouraged.
 Applicants proposing collaborative projects between mainstream and ethnic news outlets are given preference, as are applicants who have arranged for co-publication or co-broadcast in both mainstream and ethnic news outlets.
 Applicants must be based in the United States.
 Students are ineligible.
 Please contact us at [email protected] if you have questions about your eligibility.

 Click here to learn more about our 2012 National Health Journalism Fellows.

 Among the highlights of the 2013 institute: